 Max Haller's impressive book presents an analysis of the process of European integration which keeps the relation between élites and citizens at the forefront.
 A timely and original read, this book will be a useful addition to the library of any political sociologist, political scientist or scholar of European integration.

-Written for social theorists and general readers (including undergraduates), David Sciulli's book is the first to explain not only how but also why Amitai Etzioni’s publications evolved from his dissertation to Active Society and Socio-Economics to Communitarianism.
+Among all sociologists in the world born after 1900, Amitai Etzioni ranks ninth in total citations.
+One reason for this is his thousands of publications span theory, organizations, international politics, democratic politics, socio-economics and communitarianism, and they have been adopted in undergraduate coursework within each of these areas.
+Written for social theorists as well as general readers (including undergraduates) David Sciulli's book is the first to explain not only how but also why Amitai Etzioni’s publications evolved from his dissertation to Active Society and Socio-Economics to Communitarianism.

 In two volumes, the SAGE Handbook of Social Anthropology provides the definitive overview of contemporary research in the discipline.
 It explains the what, where, and how of current and anticipated work in Social Anthropology.
 With 80 authors, contributing more than 60 chapters, this is the most comprehensive and up-to-date statement of research in Social Anthropology available and the essential point of departure for future projects.
 The Handbook is divided into four sections: -Part I: Interfaces examines Social Anthropology′s disciplinary connections, from Art and Literature to Politics and Economics, from Linguistics to Biomedicine, from History to Media Studies. -Part II: Places examines place, region, culture, and history, from regional, area studies to a globalized world -Part III: Methods examines issues of method; from archives to war zones, from development projects to art objects, and from ethics to comparison -Part IV: Futures anticipates anthropologies to come: in the Brain Sciences; in post-Development; in the Body and Health; and in new Technologies and Materialities Edited by the leading figures in social anthropology, the Handbook includes a substantive introduction by Richard Fardon, a think piece by Jean and John Comaroff, and a concluding last word on futures by Marilyn Strathern.
 The authors - each at the leading edge of the discipline - contribute in-depth chapters on both the foundational ideas and the latest research.
 Comprehensive and detailed, this magisterial Handbook overviews the last 25 years of the social anthropological imagination.
 It will speak to scholars in Social Anthropology and its many related disciplines.